Club runners at training

 Typical of the sessions we organise are:

-• short reps focussing on speed (200m to 400m reps or ‘pyramids’);
+• short reps focusing on speed (200m to 400m reps or ‘pyramids’)

-• fartlek sessions;
+• fartlek sessions

-• 600m to 2 mile reps (or time equivalent), building speed endurance;
+• 600m to 2 mile reps (or time equivalent), building speed endurance

-• hill sessions;
+• hill sessions

-• tempo runs; and
+• tempo runs

 • drills

-Training sessions (See front page for this week’s training sessions and locations):
+Training sessions (see front page for this week’s training sessions and locations):

 • Monday 6.30 pm